 - Complexity requirements: select any or all of the options to define the level of complexity that is required for user passwords.

 - Common password check: select Restrict use of common passwords to prevent the use of common, weak passwords.

 - Password age: select these options:

 - Enforce password history for last: enter the number of distinct passwords that a user must create before they can reuse a previous password.
 This prevents users from reusing a previous password for a specified period of time.
-You can configure this setting from 1–30 passwords.
+You can configure this setting from one to 30 passwords.

 - Minimum password age is: enter the minimum time interval required between password changes.
 This setting prevents users from bypassing the enforce password history requirement.
 You can configure this setting for up to 9,999 minutes.

 - Password expires after: enter the number of days a password remains valid before it must be changed.
 When a user's password expires, they must change it in order to sign in to Okta.
 You can configure this setting for up to 999 days.
 Users do not receive an expiration warning if the value is fewer than six days.